-Our gastroenterology service treats patients suffering from a wide variety of conditions relating to the liver and digestive tract (gullet, stomach and bowel).
+We are able to treat a wide range of conditions relating to the liver and digestive tract (this is the gullet, stomach and bowel).

-This ranges from common problems such as gallstones, heartburn and haemorrhoids through to complex conditions of the oesophagus and long-term (chronic) illnesses such as chronic liver disease and inflammatory bowel disease (IBD).
+We may see you in one of our for a common problem such as gallstones, heartburn and haemorrhoids, or for a more complex condition of the oesophagus or a long-term (chronic) illnesses such as chronic liver disease and inflammatory bowel disease (IBD).
 We also care for patients suffering from a range of cancers including stomach, pancreas and bowel.

 - Hypnotherapy for irritable bowel syndrome (IBS)